Southern Style Fried Okra

 I really hadn’t thought about how long it had been since I had fried fresh okra.
 Probably not since my dad’s last garden which was a few years ago.

 Fresh okra from the garden was a staple growing up in the summer.
-As soon as the pods were a couple of inches long, mother would send us out to the garden with a sharp knife to cut some okra.
-Okra grows on the stalk pointed upward in case in you didn’t know.
+As soon as the pods were a couple of inches long, Mother would send us out to the garden with a sharp knife to cut some okra.
+Okra grows on the stalk pointed upward in case you didn’t know.
 If you haven’t cut okra from a garden, you probably wouldn’t know))

 There is a knack for cutting okra.
 You have to cut it at the stem and not into the pod itself.
 If you cut into the pod, there is a slightly slimy, sticky fluid that will leak out.
 When cut up, breaded, and fried, there is no slime.
 But boil a piece whole and bite into it….yep…slime!
 Some people love it, some hate it.
 I could never eat boiled okra, but my mother loved it.
 Occasionally, she would cook a few pods in with a pot of peas.
 Sometimes she would make us try it before we could leave the table, but she soon gave up on it.